arashabzd/arashabzd.github.io/_tabs/about.md

 The majority of my professional experience involves working with large-scale __tabular__ and __time-series__ data, and I enjoy it a lot.
 I also did a thesis on interpretable image representation learning so I also know my way around images.

 On my free time, I play video games, and watch other people play video games, and discuss video games with my friendss.

+Here you will find a bunch of notes mostly intended for myself because I tend to come back and review them every once in a while.
+If other people fund it usefull its a plus.